-Dubbo should take maximum advantage of the fortuitous location in one area of the major medical and tertiary educational facilities of the City.
+Dubbo should take maximum advantage of the fortuitous location in one area of the major medical and tertiary educational facilities of the city.
 The combined presence of these Institutions is the prima facie case for the protection and further development of the area for complementary institutional use, requiring its effective management as one precinct, in effect a single integrated campus.
 The development and enhancement of a single campus will nurture and potentially attract other complementary activities to the precinct.
 The possibility of private and public medical and tertiary facilities sharing the same integrated locality would be a unique situation in rural NSW.

-The focus of this strategy is the area combining the Dubbo Base Hospital, the Lourdes Hospital, Moran Hospital, Orana Community College and the Charles Sturt University site generally north and south of the Myall and Cobbora Streets junction.
-(See Plan 1 on page 78).
+The focus of this strategy is the area combining the Dubbo Base Hospital, Lourdes Hospital, Private Hospital (Moran), Orana Community College and the Charles Sturt University site generally north and south of the Mvall and Cobbora Streets junction (see Plan 1 on page 78).